 Yoga also helps you release toxins from tight muscles, and when combining yoga with floatation therapy, your blood flow to the soft tissues increases-helping to remove those toxins and get them out of your circulatory system.
 This allows your body to feel better and more energized, as the waste products your tense body has built up disappear.

-Flotation therapy can benefit your yoga practice by helping to relax muscles between yoga classes/sessions, making you more flexible and advancing your practice.
+Floatation therapy can benefit your yoga practice by helping to relax muscles between yoga classes/sessions, making you more flexible and advancing your practice.

 Yoga and floating go-hand-in-hand.
 In both you work towards creating balance between your body and mind, finding greater mental focus and deep physical relaxation.
 Creating a more balanced life.

 Going to the spa shouldn’t be stressful.
 So why worry?
 Here are some basic rules of spa etiquette.
 Reading these basics will help you know what to expect and help you feel more at ease so that you can comfortably enter our serene atmosphere.